GoncaloLeao/Entangled-Tubes-Bin-Picking-Dataset/an-ilp-approach-for-entangled-tube-modeling-in-bin-picking/README.md

 # Instructions

-For both training and testing, we begin by opening SWI-Prolog:
+For both training and testing, we begin by opening SWI-Prolog in the console while inside the root folder of this repository:

 ```
 swipl